mechkit/solar_design_algorithm/SDA.md

 ## Constants

+These are fixed values that are not calculated or provided by the user.

 | Description                                             | Symbol                       | Limits               | Value used | Unit |
 |:--------------------------------------------------------|:-----------------------------|:---------------------|:-----------|:-----|
 | 2% Maximum Temperature                                  | array.max_temp               | In Florida: 30 to 36 | 36         | °C   |
 | Extreme Annual Mean Minimum Design Dry Bulb Temperature | array.min_temp               | In Florida: -9 to 11 | -9         | °C   |
 | Maximum Voltage Rating?                                 | array.code_limit_max_voltage | 600                  | 600        | V    |

+The most extreme temperatures are used so that the designed system is usable anywhere in Florida.

 Javascript: